Chileans in the California gold rush

-In California the term Chilean garnered a wider meaning often including any Spanish-speaking non-European nationality and usually associated with a "bronze-coloured" skin tone.
-As such many Mexicans and Peruvians were branded "Chilean".
-Reportedly this branding was due to Chilean's high visibility due to their tendency to assume leadership in groups of Spanish-speaking immigrants.
+In California, the term Chilean garnered a wider meaning often including any Spanish-speaking non-European nationality and usually associated with a "bronze-coloured" skin tone.
+Many Mexicans and Peruvians were branded "Chilean".
+Reportedly this branding was due to Chilean's high visibility given their tendency to assume leadership in groups of Spanish-speaking immigrants.

 Among the Chileans who embarked to California was Vicente Pérez Rosales who wrote extensively about it contrasting aspects of the North American society with the Chilean one.
-The Californian writings of Pérez Rosales were published in various forms having a lasting impact discourses about Chilean identity.
-(Note: The experience of Pérez Rosales in California was useful in his asignment in 1850 as organizer of the Chilean state-sponsored immigrantion scheme for Germans to colonize southern Chile.)
-The extent of immigration caused concern about a purported shortage of skilled labour in Chile and the issue was discussed in the Congress of Chile.
+The Californian writings of Pérez Rosales were published in various forms having a lasting impact in discourses about Chilean identity.
+(Note: The experience of Pérez Rosales in California was useful in his assignment in 1850 as organizer of the Chilean state-sponsored immigration scheme for Germans to colonize southern Chile.)
+The extent of emigration caused concern about a purported shortage of skilled labour in Chile and the issue was discussed in the Congress of Chile.
 The emigration of Chileans to California happened at the same time as trade relations between Chile and California greatly expanded with Chile supplying California with large amounts of wheat.

-A large number of Chilean women worked as prostitutes during the rush.
-(Note: "in the spring of 1849, Chilecito housed fifteen white women and nearly 300 Chilena women of whom two-thirds were harlots from Mexico, Peru, and Chile".)
+A large number of Chilean women worked as prostitutes in Little Chile during the rush, (Note: "in the spring of 1849, Chilecito housed fifteen white women and nearly 300 Chilena women of whom two-thirds were harlots from Mexico, Peru, and Chile".) and many of them were from Valparaíso.